Bug #480

 s = u'\u1f71\u03b2\u03b1\u03b9\u03c2' wf = WordForm.objects.filter(form=s)[0] wf.form = unicodedata.normalize("NFKC", s) wf.save() # This returns successfully WordForm.objects.filter(form=unicodedata.normalize("NFKC", s))

-#5 Updated by Luke Murphey almost 12 years ago
+#5 Updated by Luke Murphey about 12 years ago

 May want to store versions without diacritic marks in case a search fails because the diacritics are different.
 See http://stackoverflow.com/questions/517923/what-is-the-best-way-to-remove-accents-in-a-python-unicode-string

-#6 Updated by Luke Murphey almost 12 years ago
+#6 Updated by Luke Murphey about 12 years ago

 The following script should convert an existing database to use normalized Unicode: